Ulrich C. Knoepflmacher

-Ulrich Camillus Knoepflmacher (born June 26, 1931) is a German-born, American literary scholar.
-He is the William and Annie S. Paton Foundation Professor of Ancient and Modern Literature, Emeritus, and Professor of English, Emeritus, Princeton University where he taught from 1979–2006.
-A specialist in Victorian literature and in childhood studies, he has been recognized for his influential role in helping to establish children's literature as a legitimate field of scholarly inquiry.
-He is a member of the Modern Language Association and The Kipling Society.
-His work spans Romantic and Victorian poetry, the English novel, and British and American children's books.
+Ulrich Camillus Knoepflmacher (June 26, 1931 – September 4, 2026) was a German-born American literary scholar.
+He was the William and Annie S. Paton Foundation Professor of Ancient and Modern Literature, emeritus, and Professor of English, emeritus, Princeton University where he taught from 1979 to 2006.
+A specialist in Victorian literature and in childhood studies, he was recognized for his influential role in helping to establish children's literature as a legitimate field of scholarly inquiry.
+He was a member of the Modern Language Association and The Kipling Society.
+His work spanned Romantic and Victorian poetry, the English novel, and British and American children's books.

-Biography
+Background

-Knoepflmacher was born in Munich, Germany to Austrian-Jewish parents, Georg Knoepflmacher and Hilde Weiss.
+Knoepflmacher was born in Munich, Germany, on June 26, 1931, to Austrian-Jewish parents, Georg Knoepflmacher and Hilde Weiss.
 The family left Munich for Vienna in 1933 following the rise of Nazism, and emigrated from Europe in 1939, traveling through the Netherlands and Belgium before sailing from Antwerp to South America aboard the S.S.
 Aconcagua.

 They settled in Oruro, Bolivia, where Knoepflmacher was educated at the Anglo-American School.
 In 1950, he moved to the United States and in 1951 enrolled at the University of California, Berkeley.
-After initially earning a B.A. in Architecture, he changed his focus to English literature for his M.A. there, eventually earning his Ph.D. in English at Princeton University.
+After initially earning a B.A. in architecture, he changed his focus to English literature for his M.A. there, eventually earning his Ph.D. in English at Princeton University.
 He obtained United States Citizenship in 1963.

+Knoepflmacher died on September 4, 2026, at the age of 95.

 Academic career

 Knoepflmacher began his teaching career at the University of California, Berkeley, before joining the faculty of the English Department at Princeton University in 1979 where later he was named the William and Annie S. Paton Foundation Professor of Ancient and Modern Literature.
-His scholarly interests included Victorian fiction and poetry, gender theory, and the cultural representation of children.
+His scholarly interests included Victorian fiction and poetry, gender studies, and the cultural representation of children.

 He was among the first faculty members in the United States to teach undergraduate courses dedicated to children's literature.
 His efforts helped to legitimize the field within the academy and influenced the formation of children's literature programs at multiple institutions.
 Other courses he taught included The Victorian Novel, Victorian Poetry, and Judaism and Literary Culture.
 Knoepflmacher also conducted NEH-sponsored summer seminars for college teachers and for school teachers.
 He instructed teachers at the Bread Loaf School of English, Vermont (1981–1987) and through the New Jersey Teachers as Scholars program at Princeton.
 Over his distinguished career Knoepflmacher served on the editorial boards of the University of California Press and of scholarly journals: PMLA, Nineteenth-Century Literature; S.E.L.: Studies in English Literature; Victorian Literature and Culture.

 Legacy

-Knoepflmacher is widely credited for his scholarship on the Victorian period and with transforming the academic study of children's literature.
+Knoepflmacher is widely credited with his scholarship on the Victorian period and with transforming the academic study of children's literature.
 His interdisciplinary approach combined close literary analysis with historical, biographical, and cultural frameworks.
 He is also known for his mentorship of emerging scholars and for encouraging formal literary analysis to genres previously marginalized in literary studies, such as fairy tales and fantasy literature.